Target Racing: History

-In 2013,Roberto Venieri's team competed in the Italian Gran Turismo GT3 Championship under the name of Black Bull Swiss Racing and there was no lack of satisfaction.
+In 2013, Roberto Venieri's team competed in the Italian Gran Turismo GT3 Championship under the name of Black Bull Swiss Racing and there was no lack of satisfaction.
 He immediately finished second in the series with drivers Maino-Venturi.
-The following year, 2014,the return to formulas, precisely in the Italian Formula 4 training.
+The following year, 2014, the return to formulas, precisely in the Italian Formula 4 training.
 The name of the team is Malta Formula Racing and once again Venieri's men stand out by taking second place with Mattia Drudi.

 The presence in F4 continues in 2015 with the young Guzman and Kanayet, but alongside this program there is the return to the Gran Turismo world, precisely in the European Blancpain Endurance with birzhin-mancini-mastronardi drivers in three events: Monza, Le Castellet and Silverstone.
 The name of the team, Glorax.

 The 2016 season was an extremely challenging season for lugo's team.
 In F4, under the insignia of DR Formula Racing, Raul Guzman took third place (also deploying Petrov and Wohlwend) while other great satisfactions came from Gran Turismo: in the Italian GT3 championship, Black Bull Swiss Racing won the tricolor title with Gai-Venturi, but not only.
 The debut in the Lamborghini Super Trofeo Europa saw Venieri's team, under the insignia of Raton Racing, win the championship with Lind, also first in the Lamborghini Super Trofeo World Final.

 In the wake of these successes, DR Formula continued in 2017 in the Italian F4 with Petrov, Braquinho and Festante while in the tricolor GT3 Gai-Rugolo-Venturi signed the second position, as occurred in the Lamborghini Super Trofeo Europe, where in the AM category Giannoni made its own the place of honor.
 At the end of the year, com Target Racing also took first place in the GTX class at the Abu Dhabi 12 Hours with Lammers-Sereethoranakul-Al Azhari drivers.

-Another challenging beautiful season was that of 2018.
+Another significant season for the team was that of 2018.
 In the Italian F4, as DR Formula, three drivers lined up: Petrov, Morricone and Toth.
-In the Blancpain Endurance, there was participation in the legendary 24 Hours of Spa with the Folco-Costantini-Delhez-Debs crew, marathon finished in second place in class.
+In the Blancpain Endurance, there was participation in the 24 Hours of Spa with the Folco-Costantini-Delhez-Debs crew, marathon finished in second place in class.
 With Di Folco-Costantini, Venieri's team also participated for the first time in the entire International GT Open championship.
-Finally, there was no lack of commitment in the Lamborghini Europa Super Trophy where Giannoni, Lind-Larsson, Boguslavsky-Shaitar were deployed in the various classes with sporadic appearances by Forné and Atoev.
+There was no lack of commitment in the Lamborghini Europa Super Trophy where Giannoni, Lind-Larsson, Boguslavsky-Shaitar were deployed in the various classes with sporadic appearances by Forné and Atoev.